 If you do need to chat, know that my email and DMs are open.
 I’m always happy to give a quick response and if you need a longer work-through, I’ll let you know what my coaching options are.
 With No obligation, no hard sell.

-The reason I do this work is not primarily find a better way to work for me, but it is also embedded in the need to get other academic women unstuck; clearer, more confident, in control.
-Women are not in deficit requiring a ‘fix’.
-You already have what you need.
+The reason I do this work is not only to find a better way to work for me, but it is embedded in the desire to help other academic women address their own sticking points.
 Whether you are staying in, or planning on moving on out.